Scott Co, Iowa USGenWeb Project

 back up even if night caught me on the way.

-While boarding at the Gault House in the spring with an excellent family
+While boarding at the Gault House in the spring with an excellent

 named Bard, I became greatly interested in the oldest daughter, Elizabeth,